aiven/devportal/docs/tools/cli/service.rst

 ``avn service backup-list``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the information about the list of backups for a certain service.
+Retrieves the list of backups for a certain service.

 .. list-table::